EtorojahOkon/TrailLamp/README.md

   });
 ```

-All request values(like form values whose action was set to a specified value) can be gotten via your controller $request std class as follows
+All request values(like form values whose action was set to a specified route) can be gotten via your controller $request std class as follows

 ```php
   $name = $this->request->name